 - Modern Lights – Are perfect for smooth, clean lines.
 Often made from nickel, stainless steel, or chrome, they are ideal for contemporary, transitional, and modern homes.

-- Nautical Lights – Are also classic colonial designs mostly featuring satin or black iron finishes.
+- Nautical Lights – Are also classic colonial designs mostly featuring a satin or black iron finishes.
 They are perfect for coastal homes and bungalows.

 - Rustic Fixtures – Are hand-forged metal accents mostly available in natural finishes such as pewter.
 They are best suited for cabins and lodge-style homes.